 2018 IN REVIEW (10.40)

 Dr Roddy Flynn of DCU and Dr Tony Tracy of NUIG will review the film and television output of 2018, considering the continuing presence of Irish talent on the world stage, discussing fresh new work in film and TV drama, and identifying new trends in feature film production.

 CHECK-IN ON GENDER EQUALITY (11.50)

 Annie Doona, Chair of Fís Éireann/Screen Ireland, will provide an update on the success of recent funding strands introduced to achieve gender equity across film development and production.
-Stephanie Comey, Senior Manager, BAI, will update on BAI strategies towards improved representation by women across BAI-funded strands.
+Fionnuala Murphy, BAI, will update on BAI strategies towards improved representation by women across BAI-funded strands.
 Sunniva O’Flynn of the IFI, will report on the IFI cinema’s F-rating and representation of women practitioners across IFI programme.
 Session will be moderated by Dr Susan Liddy, Department

 Media and Communications, MIC, Limerick.

 A timely investigation of Irish co-production practice providing an overview of international co-production opportunities for Irish producers; inward production of major TV dramas; extension of Section 481; cultural viability of international co-productions.
 A range of